 How does your donation help improve the lives of people living with lupus?

-Dr. Dr. Anita Dhanrajani is the 2018/2019 Geoff Carr Fellow.
+Dr. Laura Whittall Garcia the 2019/2020 Geoff Carr Fellow.
 The following are her words regarding the value and impact of the Fellowship:

 How you can help:

 A secure financial on-line donation can be made directly through my fundraising page: